 Setting up an online store is in itself a huge task, let alone making that ready to sell internationally – which adds a whole new level of complexity.

 WordPress – the most used Content Management Systems on the web – is an ideal solution for creating a successful ecommerce site.
 For one, WordPress is incredibly user friendly and with a number of pre-made themes to choose from and a multitude of plugins to enhance the functionality of your site, you can have an ecommerce store up and running quickly.

 This article will guide you through the process of setting up and building your multilingual ecommerce website.
 We’ll start by helping you setup WordPress, then talk about how to choose an ecommerce theme, before finally suggesting some plugins to add multilingual ecommerce functionality for your site.

-WordPress powers over a quarter of the web, which translates to over a quarter of a billion websites.
-If the numbers alone aren’t enough to convince you, there are a plethora of articles that outline the benefits of using WordPress.
+WordPress powers 38% of the web, which translates to over a quarter of a billion websites.
+If the numbers alone aren’t enough to convince you that WordPress could be the CMS of choice, then there are a plethora of articles that outline the benefits of using it.

 Before installing WordPress, you’ll need to choose a host.
 Hosts vary greatly, so it’s important to take some time to compare the various options available and find the one that best suits your needs (you can find a hosting comparison guide here).